Falcons vs Vikings Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over mountains of data from every angle between the Falcons and Vikings and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every angle between the Falcons and Vikings and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most fixated on the trending weight knucklehead sportsbettors tend to put on Atlanta’s strength factors between a Falcons team going up against a possibly healthy Vikings team.
-Trends look to say the true game analytics might reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most watching on the unproportionally assigned weight knucklehead sportsbettors tend to put on Atlanta’s strength factors between a Falcons team going up against a possibly deflated Vikings team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.